COLLEGE OF MEDICINE

 Director of Communications

 Manages internal and external communications as well as public relations for the Dean’s Office and the College of Medicine.
-Oversees communications related to the ambulatory electronic medical record and manages media projects.
+Oversees media relations for the College.

 Greets callers and visitors to the Dean's Office.
 Schedules conference rooms.
 Provides administrative support to students, faculty and staff.